The Florida Bar

 Run searches to make sure there are no “red flags.”
 These searches are generally free.

-• Clerk of courts.
+• Clerk of Courts.
+Each county has a Clerk of Courts website where you may access certain public information.
 Run searches on the park owner and the seller.
-Check if the park owner regularly files evictions against mobile home owners, if there are any pending disputes about title, or if there are any other legal issues that would prevent you from purchasing the mobile home.
+Check if the park owner regularly files evictions against mobile homeowners, if there are any pending disputes about title, or if there are any other legal issues that would prevent you from purchasing the mobile home.

 • Public records.
 Run searches on the park owner and the seller in the official public records in the county where you will be buying and/or living to see if there are any legal issues that could prevent you from buying or living in the mobile home.
 Keep an eye out for “liens” or “judgments.”